What is a Hair Transplant?

 A more detailed description of the procedure:

-To begin, the patient meets with the surgeon for a free consultation.
+To begin, the patient meets with the surgeon for a consultation.
 At that time the hair loss is evaluated, the risks and benefits are reviewed, and a plan is discussed.
-The patient then makes an appointment for hair transplant surgery and leaves a non-refundable deposit.
+The patient then makes an appointment for hair transplant surgery and leaves a non-refundable first payment.
 On the day of the hair transplant surgery the patient comes to our New York office dressed in comfortable clothing such as jeans and a t-shirt.
 The plan is reviewed and photographs are taken.
 Lines will then be drawn to demark the area that will receive the hair.
 More pictures are taken.
 The risks and benefits of the procedure are discussed in detail again and the patient is given a consent form to review and sign.
 The patient is then brought into the procedure room and is offered a mild sedative.
 At this point the hair and scalp are cleansed and disinfected.
-The hair in the back of the head will be gently combed upward and taped out of the way.
-The surgeon will then take an electric hair razor and shave away just a small band of hair in the back.
+The hair in the back of the head will be gently combed upward and taped out of the way an electric razor will be used to shave away just a small band of hair in the back.
 After the skin is exposed hair loss surgeon Dr. Feller will numb the area with a local anesthetic and a strip of hair-bearing skin removed.
-This why it is the “strip” method.
+This is why it is called the “strip method.”
 This strip of skin will be taken into a dissecting room where the staff will carefully remove and separate the hair roots for implantation.

 (If the patient is having an FUE he will not have a strip removed or sutures (staples).
-Instead tiny holes will be made in the donor area less than .9mm)
+Instead tiny holes will be made in the donor area less than 1.0 mm)

 The strip or the FUE grafts will be placed under a microscope by a trained team of full time technicians and be refined into Follicular Units- the gold standard of modern hair transplantation.

-After about a week the patient returns to the Doctor’s new york office and the sutures are removed leaving a thin scar, usually about the thickness of the edge of a few playing cards.
+After about a week the patient returns to the Doctor’s New York office and the sutures/staples are removed leaving a thin scar, usually about the thickness of the edge of a few playing cards.
 This fine line scar is easily concealed by surrounding hair.
-The transplanted hair on the top should grow for another week and then go into a sleeping phase.
+The transplanted hair on the top should grow for another few weeks and then go into a sleeping phase.